bang-olufsen/create/README.md

 ***Beocreate Connect*** is a new companion application (for Mac + Windows) that automatically and instantly discovers all Beocreate 2 sound systems on the network, without typing a single IP address.

-Beocreate 2 is a part of [HiFiBerryOS](https://github.com/hifiberry/hifiberry-os).
-On systems that do not use *Beocreate 4-Channel Amplifier*, the user interface carries HiFiBerry branding.
+Beocreate 2 is bundled with [HiFiBerryOS](https://github.com/hifiberry/hifiberry-os) as its official user interface.
+On systems that use other HiFiBerry sound cards, the user interface carries HiFiBerry branding.

 ## Main Features

 - A flexible front-end for Beocreate 4-Channel Amplifier and other HiFiBerry sound cards.
-- Upcycle vintage Bang & Olufsen speakers or build your own, custom sound system
+- Upcycle vintage Bang & Olufsen speakers or build your own, custom sound system.
-- Beautifully crafted, responsive (also supports dark mode), browser-based user interface that works within the local network
+- Beautifully crafted, responsive, browser-based user interface that works within the local network.
+Dark mode is supported.
-- New suite of sound adjustments (work in progress)
+- Customise the sound with ToneTouch.
+More sound adjustment features coming later.
 - Volume and playback controls for active sources (feat.
-[HiFiBerry AudioControl](https://github.com/hifiberry/audiocontrol2))
+[HiFiBerry AudioControl](https://github.com/hifiberry/audiocontrol2)).
-- Better overview and control of sources
+- Better overview and control of sources.
-- Smarter management of network connections
+- Smarter management of network connections.
-- Extension architecture for easy expandability and future-proofing
+- Extension architecture for easy expandability and future-proofing.
-- Based on Node.js
+- Based on Node.js.

 ## Getting Started